On the Expected Total Number of Infections for Virus Spread on a Finite Network: Examples

 In general, the $d$-dimensional cube graph say $Q_d$ is a $d$-regular graph which has $n=2^d$ vertices.
 Following a similar calculation as done above, one can show that for an epidemic starting at one vertex, the lower bound obtained in Theorem \ref{Thm:LB} for the expected total number of vertices ever infected is given by $(1+\beta)^{d}$.

 In this example computation of the exact value of $\bE\left[Y^{Q_d, \left\{ (0,0,0) \right\}}\right]$ is difficult, but we note that there is a gap between the upper bound obtained in \cite{DrGaMa08}, namely $\frac{1}{1 - d \beta}$ which is valid only when $\beta < \frac{1}{d}$ and our lower bound.
-Although this is an example which does not fall under any of the theorem we discuss in this paper and hence we are not sure if the lower bound gives better approximation.
+However this is an example which does not fall under any of the theorem we discuss in this paper and hence we are not sure if the lower bound gives a good approximation.